thisdot/js-jeopardy/game/devquestions.md

 document.querySelector(“#example”)
 ```

 Q3.
-Is Javascript a frontend language or a backend language?<br>
+Is JavaScript a frontend language or a backend language?<br>
 A3.
 Both, you can use JS both in front and back end.

 Q4.
 How do you call a JS document inside an .html file?<br>